Week Two Meal Planner – soft cheese, red lentils and couscous

-As at the time of the latest re-price in July 2021 – you will need £17.46 in your purse at the checkout, but the amount of food actually eaten comes to £12.77.
-So a positively miserly 91p per person, per day, over the 8 days of the plan, including the extra, 8th, day.
+As at the time of the latest re-price in July 2021 – you will need £17.46 in your purse at the checkout, but the amount of food actually eaten comes to £14.30.
+So a positively miserly 89p per person, per day, over the 8 days of the plan, including the extra, 8th, day.

 First written in September 2013, re-priced annually since then.
-I’m so pleased this meal plan is still pricing up at £1 a day – 8 years old, and still going strong!
+I’m so pleased this meal plan is still pricing up at £1 a day in July 2021 – 8 years old, and still going strong!